wustlcse237sp20/project-studentmanagementtool/README.md

   * What commands are needed to compile and run your code from the command line (or better yet, provide a script that people can use to run your program!)
     * From now on, all the features you will need to see should be in our Student Manager UI Interface:

-    To run the UI interface, go to the src folder and run the command 'javac StudentManagerUI.java' followed by the command 'java StudentManagerUI'
+    To run the UI interface, first install gradle.
+To do that, for windows, use the command 'apt install gradle', for mac, use the command 'brew install gradle.'
+Next, navigate to the src folder and run the command 'javac StudentManagerUI.java' followed by the command 'java StudentManagerUI.'